 - Job - First responders, medical workers, and other essential workers come in contact with many people so they are at risk of both contracting the virus and passing it to others.

-- Residence - Due to shared space and staffing, the virus can spread quickly through nursing homes, senior living facilities, large apartment complexes, and farmworker housing.
+- Residence - Due to shared space and staffing, the virus can spread quickly through nursing homes, senior living facilities, large apartment complexes, farmworker housing, jails, and prisons.

 - Health and age factors - People with underlying conditions are more likely to have more serious consequences if they contract the disease.